NotIncorecc/RPS/README.md

-# Rock Paper & Scissor
+# Rock Paper Scissors and More
 a simple code in python